rosecorp/bank-user-crud/README.md

 2. Create a user
 3. Update a user
 4. Soft delete users
-5. Filtered and sorted, in page format with links to other pages as well
+5. Filtered and sorted, in Hateo format with links to other pages as well

 ## Goals
 This application support simple API V1 for basic consumer but also has v2 API that returns data in paginated and sorted format.